jtownson/swakka/readme.md

 Each ```ResponseValue``` takes two type parameters:

 1. The type of the response body.
-This response body type can be a Swagger native type ( String, Boolean, Float, Double, Int, or Long), a case class or a Seq or Map built from these types).
+This response body type can be a Swagger native type (String, Boolean, Float, Double, Int, or Long), a case class or a Seq or Map built from these types).
+A handful of other types are also supported, such as Akka's DateTime.

-The main requirement from a Scala point of view is that, for these types, the compiler can find a spray ```JsonFormat``` to enable marshalling of your response (as for any Akka-Htt app), plus a Swakka
+The main requirement from a Scala point of view is that, for these types, the compiler can find a spray ```JsonFormat``` to enable marshalling of your response (as for any Akka-Http app), plus a Swakka
 ```SchemaWriter```.
 SchemaWriter is an extension to ```JsonFormat``` for writing a json schema for the response type
 (and body parameters) into the swagger file.
 Swakka provides SchemaWriter instances for all the types mentioned above
 (including arbitrary case classes).
 For any other type, use can write a custom SchemaWriter (in